trzsz/trzsz.github.io/tmuxcc.md

   L    Toggle logging.
   C    Run tmux command.
 ```
-This window can be hidden by setting `iTerm2 -> Preferences -> General -> tmux`:
+This window can be hidden by setting `iTerm2 -> Preferences... / Settings... -> General -> tmux`:

 Checked `Automatically bury the tmux client session after connecting`.

 ## How to open new window
-Choose your favorite way to open new window by setting `iTerm2 -> Preferences -> General -> tmux`:
+Choose your favorite way to open new window by setting `iTerm2 -> Preferences... / Settings... -> General -> tmux`:

 Choose a item in `When attaching, restore windows as`, then try `tmux -CC` to find your favorite way.